-The Centre Pompidou in Málaga is the only one and hosts exhibits from the “mothership”.
+The Centre Pompidou in Málaga Spain is the only one and hosts exhibits from the “mothership” in Paris.

 Located at the vibrant Muelle Uno in between great bars and restaurants the recently opened Centre Pompidou offers top-quality work in a well-curated show that is accessible yet pleasantly challenging.
 Very good audio guide included in admission, with English and French options.